-The new Adam of new creation
+The new Adam and new creation

 Adam is a key figure in Paul’s attempt to express his understanding both of Christ and of man (and women).
 Paul neither understands the human being as he/she nor is heavenly influenced by the narratives about Adam in Gen 1-3 and especially the account of Adam’s fall in Gen.3.

-Adam denotes life that leads to death, Christ denotes life from the dead (I Cor.
+First person denotes life that leads to death, Christ denotes life from the dead (I Cor.
 15:21f) so more clearly later on in the same chapter, I Cor 15:45 Christ the last Adam, is the risen Christ.

 Paul here makes a careful contrast between Adam and Christ.
 He takes the text from Gen2:7 ‘the man became a living soul’ and adds two words to highlight the anti thesis – ‘the first man Adam became a living being’ (I Cor 15:45).
 That is to say, Adam represents all human beings, every human with the breath of life in him or her.
 Where as ‘the last Adam became life-giving spirit – that is at his resurrection and exaltation when he came the ‘source’ of the Holy Spirit to all who believe.

 Another significant passage is Romans 5:12-19 with its reported and forceful contrast between Adam and Christ.
-Adam and Christ are although (V 14) in that in both case the action of one man had fateful consequences for those who followed.
+Adam and Christ although (V 14) in that in both case the action of one man had fateful consequences for those who followed.
 Both also died, but here the similarity ends.
-For where Adam’s death was the consequence of his trespass, his disobedience, Christ’s death was his act of righteousness, his act of obedience.
+For where Adam’s death was the consequence of his trespass; his disobedience, Christ’s death was his act of righteousness, his act of obedience.